 For detailed information about the different upload methods, see Uploading your files.

-Select the files you want to upload, and then select these best practice PDF Options:
+Select the files that you want to upload, and then select these best practice PDF Options:

 Processing - On the Upload Job Options dialog box, select PDF Options.
 In the Processing drop-down list, choose Rasterize.
 The PDF file must be rasterized so that all pages and images can be displayed in the eCatalog.